SAP-samples/teched2025-AD169/exercises/ex5/README.md

 This agent brings together the Joule Skills you created earlier to enable autonomous, data-driven warehouse management.

 ---
+### 💡 Understanding Joule Agents

+**Joule Agents** represent the next evolution of enterprise automation — intelligent, autonomous systems that **plan, reason, and act** across multiple tools and systems to achieve complex goals.
+While **Joule Skills** execute predefined, deterministic operations, Joule Agents handle **multi-step, adaptive workflows**, deciding *what to do, when, and how* based on business context and user intent.

+Functioning as orchestration layers, Joule Agents combine analytical reasoning with real-time decision-making.
+They use **Large Language Models (LLMs)** to interpret user requests, dynamically select relevant tools (including Joule Skills), and generate contextual responses — enabling **goal-oriented, conversational automation**.

+Each Joule Agent is built around four key cognitive abilities:

+1. **Planning** – The agent determines the best sequence of actions to achieve a business goal, orchestrating multiple tools or Joule Skills as needed.
+2. **Reflection** – The agent evaluates its own steps, identifies errors or missing data, and self-corrects to reach the desired outcome.
+3. **Tool Usage** – The agent dynamically invokes SAP Build Actions, Joule Skills, or other APIs to perform operations, retrieve data, or trigger systems.
+4. **Collaboration** – Agents can cooperate with other agents or human users, engaging in dialogue, confirmation, or validation when business logic requires oversight.

+---

 ### ⚙️ Why This Matters